revfaiz/Shad-cn/README.md

 &nbsp;
 &nbsp;

-Describe the purpose of your project here.
-What problem does it solve?
-Who is it for?
-What makes it special?
+**VideoStreamPro** is a modern, scalable, and impactful machine learning application that utilizes computer vision (CV) to detect electronic appliances in a store from camera video feeds.
+This solution enables users to effortlessly manage, upload, and stream videos while leveraging powerful backend integration and a smooth frontend interface.
+Designed for retailers and businesses, this application simplifies the process of monitoring and analyzing store inventory, allowing users to focus on enhancing their operations rather than the technical details.
 &nbsp;
 &nbsp;

-Example:
-**Your Project Name** is a modern, scalable, and impactful solution that enables users to effortlessly manage, upload, and stream videos with powerful backend integration and a smooth frontend interface.
 &nbsp;
 &nbsp;
+&nbsp;

 ---
+&nbsp;
+&nbsp;

+&nbsp;
 &nbsp;
 &nbsp;